-- 1. Ability to navigate Blackboard, including reading and posting messages to the discussion boards. - 2.
-Ability to navigate MediaSite to access audio lectures and PowerPoint slides. - 3.
-Ability to navigate the Web (use a browser) and handle multiple open windows - 4.
-Ability to browse Web pages - 5.
-Ability to record and post videos using a smart phone or computer camera - 6.
-Ability to open and navigate PDF files using Adobe Acrobat - 7.
-Knowledge of how to create, send, open, close, and save files and attachments with Microsoft Word and Microsoft PowerPoint - 8.
-Basic word processing skills
+- 1. Ability to navigate Blackboard, including reading and posting messages to the discussion boards - 2.
+Ability to access audio/video lectures, PowerPoint slides, and other video files - 3.
+Ability to navigate the Web (use a browser), browse Web pages, and handle multiple open windows - 4.
+Ability to record and post videos using a smart phone or computer camera - 5.
+Ability to open and navigate PDF files using Adobe Acrobat - 6.
+Ability to create, send, open, close, and save files and attachments with Microsoft Word and PowerPoint